 Driving the XF

-JAGUARDRIVE SELECTOR From the pages of science fiction to 21st-century roadways, the JaguarDrive Selector is one of the most innovative interpretations of a universal automotive feature.
-A beautifully crafted, metallic wheel automatically rises into the driver's hand once the Start/Stop button is pressed for effortless control of various transmission modes.
+JAGUARDRIVE SELECTOR From the pages of science fiction to 21st-century roadways, the JaguarDrive Selector is one of the most innovative interpretations of a universal automotive feature – the gearshift.
+Instead of a traditional upright lever, a beautifully crafted, metallic wheel rises into the driver's hand once the Start/Stop button is pressed for effortless control of various transmission modes.

-MERIDIAN AUDIO SYSTEM Audiophiles will love the top-line 7.1 surround-sound audio system, standard on the XFR and optional on other XFs.
+MERIDIAN AUDIO SYSTEM Audiophiles will love the top-line 7.1 surround-sound audio system, standard on V8 models and the 3.0 Portfolio trim.
 The 825-watt, 17-speaker setup accommodates all the usual signal sources and includes HD and SiriusXM satellite radio.

-The 2014 Jaguar XF has an aggressive stance, sleek and aerodynamic body shape and sweeping coupe-like roofline.
-Detailing is tastefully restrained and integrated, from the headlights' LED strings to the front fender vents and the chrome rear-hatch bar that magically fades into the backup lights.
-A host of cosmetic and functional exterior upgrades include a black trim package, front and rear spoilers, plus 19- or 20-inch wheels.
+Jaguar's midsize sport sedan has an aggressive stance, a sleek and aerodynamic body and a sweeping, coupe-like roofline.
+Detailing is tastefully restrained and integrated, from the J-shaped LED strings in the headlights to the side "power vents" and the chrome rear-hatch bar that magically fades into the backup lights.
+Sport trims of the 3.0-liter model appear more aggressive with a black front grille, black chrome air intakes, and blacked-out side vents, window surrounds and trunk-lid finisher.
+R performance variants stand out with quad exhaust pipes.

 Under the Hood